peeter123/odbt/README.md

 ODBT is a CLI application which can be used from the command line.

 ### Requirements
 You need to setup an Altium DBLib structure + database.
-Furthermore you request an Octopart API key.
+Furthermore you request an Octopart or Digi-Key API key.

 The required directory structure is shown below: